Asian shares mostly lower on easing of US-EU trade tensions

 Advertisement

-OIL: Benchmark U.S. crude gained 8 cents to $69.38 per barrel in electronic trading on the New York Mercantile Exchange.
+OIL: Benchmark U.S. crude dropped 3 cents to $69.27 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract added 78 cents to settle at $69.30 per barrel on Wednesday.
-Brent crude, used to price international oils, rose 44 cents to $74.37.
+Brent crude, used to price international oils, rose 37 cents to $74.30.